kailaix/ADCME.jl/README.md

 ```
 julia> test_custom_op()
 ```
 For custom operators, the TensorFlow shared library compiler (see [here](https://www.tensorflow.org/install/source#tested_build_configurations)) must be consistent with the compiler used for compiling custom operators.
 By default, `ADCME` installs Anaconda GCC on the Linux system.
-For custom version of TensorFlow, if you encounter problems with compiling, load error or link error, consider check GCC and `libtensorflow_framework.so` versions.
+For a custom version of TensorFlow, if you encounter problems with compiling, load error or link error, consider check GCC and `libtensorflow_framework.so` versions.
 The following information may be useful

 | Variable      | Description                           |
 | ------------- | ------------------------------------- |